xiangbo3/diskled/README.md

 ```

 # Disk LED status in Console
-This is used to monitor the read/write status of the hard disks in Linux console.
+This is used to monitor the real-time read/write status of all hard disks in Linux console.

 ## Usage
 It's a bash script, just run it.